 How can we ensure that future laws and protections will help, not harm, the over 34 million families in the United States impacted by diabetes?
 By learning about candidates who will decide our healthcare future and then voting in local, state and federal elections.

 The diabetes community is passionate and vocal; our advocacy efforts have brought forward much-needed healthcare laws, protections and research funding over the past several years.

-- This year, we celebrated 30 years of the Americans with Disabilities Act (ADA), which ensured rights for people with disabilities, including diabetes, when it comes to accessibility and discrimination.
+- We’ve celebrated over 30 years of the Americans with Disabilities Act (ADA), which ensured rights for people with disabilities, including diabetes, when it comes to accessibility and discrimination.

 - 504 Plans that enforces the rights of students with a defined disability is part of the Rehabilitation Act of 1973.

 - The Special Diabetes Program funding was created in 1997 to accelerate research and must be reauthorized by Congress every two years.

 - Pressure from diabetes advocacy organizations helped Medicare beneficiaries receive reimbursement for continuous glucose monitor (CGM) technology and the ability to view their data on smart devices.